mmomtchev/geosub/README.md

 Bands can be selected either by id or by a substring of the description.

-*GRIB2s* internally use `[0-360]` longitudes, all aspects of which are handled correctly by GDAL >= 3.4.0 as per the *GRIB2* specification.
-You should specify your window using normal WGS84 `[-180,180]` longitudes and you will obtain a correct `[0-360]` *GRIB2*.

-However, NOAA's *NetCDFs* also use `[0-360]` longitudes, which is allowed by the *NetCDF* specifications, but it is disallowed by the NetCDF Climate and Forecast Metadata Conventions.
-Without being completely invalid, these files are not standards-compliant either, and their georeferencing is not yet fully supported by GDAL.
-This is not a problem when extracting whole bands.
-Extracting subwindows is possible only if you don't use negative (western) longitudes and if the resulting dataset does not cross the prime meridian or the antimeridian.
-Maybe a future version will have better support for this - especially since *NetCDF* allows for a more efficient reading of a subwindow without downloading the whole band.

 ## From a Node.js application

 Bands can be selected either by id, by a substring of the description, by RegExp of the description, by metadata selectors or by any combination of these.